spicybung/DemonFF/README.md

 - **Animation Editing**: Import and export .IFP animation files - modify them or craft your own animations.

-- **Map Editing**: Easily import your IPL & IDE's - create your own maps for singleplayer and/or SAMP/open.mp.
+- **Map Editing**: Easily import your IPL & IDE's - create & export your own maps for singleplayer and/or SAMP/open.mp.

-- **Custom Section IDs**: DemonFF supports Rockstar's custom section IDs, allowing you to work with specific RW plugins seamlessly.
+- **Rockstar Section IDs**: DemonFF supports Rockstar's Renderware section IDs, allowing you to work with R* Renderware files seamlessly.

 - **SAMP/open.mp Compatibility**: DemonFF is designed for compatibility with San Andreas Multiplayer (SAMP) and open.mp, and comes with Pawn features.
-  0

 - **MTA Compatibility**: DemonFF is planned to support LUA scripts for Multi Theft Auto, allowing ease during map creation(SOON...).

 ## Getting Started